ministryofjustice/moj-frontend/docs/design-system-impact.md

   <div class="govuk-details__text">
     <p><strong>The average cost of developing a reusable component</strong></p>
     <p>
       £5,000 is the average cost for a team to create a component, as estimated by the <a href="https://design-system.dwp.gov.uk/">DWP Design System</a> team.
-This includes the necessary discovery, design, development, and QA/testing, as well as delivering the component to the required standard for use across a large organisation.
+This includes discovery, design, development and QA/testing. as well as delivering the component for use across a large organisation.
     </p>
     <p><strong>How many times components are used across MOJ services</strong></p>
     <p>
-      Access to detailed data about the use of components is limited, so a sample was used to infer the likely implementation of components across all MOJ digital services.
+      Access to detailed data about the use of components is limited, so we took a sample to estimate how many times they're likely to be used across all MOJ digital services.
     </p>
     <p>
       From a code search, we can understand the total amount of times a component appears in code across MOJ services​, and details of a sample of results, including whether the service is live or a prototype.